 Description

-CVE-2026-32840 is a stored cross-site scripting (XSS) vulnerability affecting Edimax GS-5008PL firmware version 1.
+CVE-2026-32840 is a stored cross-site scripting (XSS) vulnerability affecting Edimax GS-5008PL devices running firmware version 1.
 00. 54 and earlier.
-The flaw exists in the system_name_set. cgi script, where the sysName parameter is not properly sanitized, allowing attackers to inject malicious script code.
-An attacker can exploit this by sending a crafted POST request containing a malicious payload that is stored and later executed when an administrator views management pages such as system_data. js.
-This vulnerability requires low privileges and user interaction (administrator viewing the page) but does not require authentication.
+The vulnerability exists in the system_name_set. cgi script, where the sysName parameter is improperly sanitized, allowing attackers to inject malicious script code.
+An attacker can exploit this by sending a crafted POST request containing a malicious payload, which is then stored and executed when an administrator views management pages that load system_data. js.
+This vulnerability requires low privileges but does require user interaction in the form of an administrator viewing the affected page.
 The CVSS 4.
-0 base score is 5.
+0 score is 5.

 AI-Powered Analysis